In practice: How accurate is Google Translate?

 The availability of training data plays a crucial role – languages with a smaller digital footprint often have lower translation accuracy because there is a flood of bad machine translations that has serious impact on AI training models.

-When to avoid using Google Translate
+When to avoid using Google Translate and opt for human translation

 In certain contexts, relying on Google Translate may not be advisable due to concerns about accuracy, effectiveness, and privacy.